Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a $p$-Poincar\'e inequality: Introduction

-From the works~\cite{Az, GK, KNN}, there is supporting evidence that under some mild measure-theoretic conditions on the boundary of a domain, it will have a large part of its boundary that is visible from the inside.
-The principal focus of the current paper is twofold.
-First, it is shown that this visibility of a large part of the boundary is true in the setting of complete doubling metric measure spaces supporting a Poincar\'e inequality, thus extending the results of~\cite{GK} beyond the Ahlfors-regular regime.
-Second, it is established that for such a domain there is a bounded linear trace operator on the Newton-Sobolev class of functions on the domain, with the trace class being a Besov class of functions on the visible part of the boundary.
+From the works~\cite{Az, GK, KNN}, there is supporting evidence that under some mild measure-theoretic conditions on its boundary, a domain will have a large part of its boundary that is visible from the inside.
+In the setting of complete quasiconvex metric measure spaces with doubling measures, this fact was established recently in~\cite{EGKS}.
+However, the approach used in~\cite{EGKS}, while in the far more general context of doubling gauge measures, did not establish the existence of a measure supported in the boundary of the domain.
+The principal focus of the current paper is to construct a measure on the portion of the boundary of such a domain that is ``visible'' from inside the domain, and under mild geometric conditions, establish that there is a bounded linear trace operator from the Newton-Sobolev class of functions on such a domain to the Besov class of functions on the ``visible'' boundary; here the Besov class is with respect to the constructed boundary measure.
+To construct such a measure, we revisit the techniques found in~\cite{GK}, which addresses the visibility question in the context of domains in metric spaces equipped with an Ahlfors regular measure supporting a Poincar\'e inequality.
+Albeit the slight lack of details in~\cite{GK}, the method there is robust enough that we succeeded in modifying the technique of~\cite{GK} to the setting of metric measure spaces supporting a Poincar\'e inequality, where the measure is only known to be doubling.
+In the first step we re-establish the largeness of the ``visible part'' of the boundary, and in the process, we construct the measure on the boundary as a Frostman measure, and in the second step, we establish the existence of the bounded linear trace operator.
 These results are accomplished via the two main theorems of this paper, Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}.
 We discuss these in the next two subsections.

+We also point out that~\cite{GK} assumed the measure to be Ahlfors regular, that is, there is a positive constant $Q$ so that the measure of balls of radius $r>0$ is comparable to $r^Q$.
+This assumption was used in a crucial way in~\cite{GK} to control the number of balls needed in a covering that is finitely chainable and contains a well-placed collection of balls touching the boundary of the domain.
+In our setting of doubling measures, we do not have this luxury.
+Thus our adaptation of the argument from~\cite{GK} diverges at this key point, and we circumvent such a lack of control of the cover by developing an alternate form of control, and our point of divergence from~\cite{GK} is Lemma~\ref{lem:not-counting}.
+We also fix the few errors found in some of the proofs in~\cite{GK}, and for the convenience of the reader, provide detailed proofs in the present paper.